rallysf/glm/README.markdown

 Example usage in browser
 ------------------------
-type "python -m SimpleHTTPServer" in the root of this repo and navigate your browser to "http://localhost:8000"
+Run "python -m SimpleHTTPServer" in the root of this repo and navigate your browser to "http://localhost:8000/examples/"

 Example usage in Node
 ---------------------